vaclavkratochvil/influence-diagrams-speed-profile/README.md

 * *Kratochvíl Václav, Vomlel Jiří*:  **Influence Diagrams for Speed Profile Optimization**, *International Journal of Approximate Reasoning*, Vol. 88, 1 (2017), pp. 567-586.
 [DOI: 10.1016/j.ijar.2016.11.018](https://doi.org/10.1016/j.ijar.2016.11.018)

 **This implementation closely follows the first paper, where each part of the influence diagram contains two cliques.**

+To explore this implementation, please download the project to your RStudio and open it.
+All the source code is written in R and is fully commented and explained in the **computations.Rmd** file.
+The results of the calculations can be found in the **computations.html** file.